 You are probably not going to use it as much, since people in Denmark tend to be very well behaved on a bike; however you can get fined up to 500 DKK if the police catch you without a bell.

 And it does not cost you a lot either.
 You can find it around 20-30 kroner on Tiger shops.

 This one might be a bit obvious, but all the bicycles need to have functioning brakes on both wheels.
-Remember to change the brake pads if they are worn and these are fairly affordable.
-When buying a new bike, be aware of the position of the brakes as bikes can be made with or without foot breaks, but always have hand breaks.
+Remember to change the brake pads if they are worn out.
+They are fairly affordable.
+When buying a new bike, be aware of the position of the brakes, as bikes can be made with or without foot breaks, but always have hand breaks.

 Hand gestures (Important!)

-- Remember to signal whenever you are turning left/right or need to stop the bike.
-You may be fined if the police see you turning without signaling.
+Remember to signal whenever you are turning left/right or need to stop the bike.
+You may be fined if the police see you turning without signalling.

 This may not be the most important, as many people do not use it.
 But for some extra safety, it is good to have the helmets on.